jmjuanes/siimple/packages/react/README.md

 # @siimple/react (Experimental)

-Style your React components using the Siimple core.
+Style your React components using siimple.

 > **Note**: this is an experimental package.
 API may change at any time.